Online Smoothed Demand Management: Learning Data-Driven Decisions

-The full proof is in \autoref{apx:convex-robust-set}.
-The key idea is that the feasibility conditions can be expressed as box constraints, linear inequalities, and affine halfspaces, whose intersection is a convex set.
+{ The full proof is in \autoref{apx:convex-robust-set}---the key idea is that the necessary robustness certificates for \PALD reduce to box constraints, linear inequalities, and affine halfspaces, whose intersection is convex. }

 Recall that the analytical thresholds $\phi_b, \phi_f$ and $\psi_f$ (\sref{Defs.}{def:base-threshold} \& \ref{def:flex-thresholds}) are continuous and monotone non-increasing functions---by definition of the \PAAD algorithm, these lie in the feasible sets $\mathcal{R}_b(\alpha)$ and $\mathcal{R}_f(\alpha)$, respectively.
 For $\rho$ increasing away from $\alpha$, the feasible sets $\mathcal{R}_b(\rho)$ and $\mathcal{R}_f(\rho)$ become strictly larger, since the robustness conditions become easier to satisfy.
 Since piecewise-affine functions are known to be dense in continuous functions~\cite{Cheney:1998:Density, Pinkus:2005:Density}, the analytical thresholds can be approximated arbitrarily well using piecewise-affine functions with sufficiently many knots.
-Thus, for a given robustness $\rho > \alpha$, the feasible sets $\mathcal{R}_b(\rho)$ and $\mathcal{R}_f(\rho)$ are non-empty since they at least contain the analytical thresholds. \sref{Lemma}{lem:convex-robust-set} implies that it is efficient to \textit{project} any learned piecewise-affine function into the feasible sets---this makes robustness tractable to enforce during learning, and unlocks several learning techniques which we discuss below.
+Thus, for a given robustness $\rho > \alpha$, the feasible sets $\mathcal{R}_b(\rho)$ and $\mathcal{R}_f(\rho)$ are non-empty since they at least contain the analytical thresholds. \sref{Lemma}{lem:convex-robust-set} implies that it is efficient to \textit{project} any learned piecewise-affine function into the feasible sets---this makes robustness tractable to enforce during learning, and unlocks several learning techniques which we discuss below.\footnote{ { In principle, \PALD could use substantially different learning techniques than what we consider here---our main contribution is the notion of directly finding ``the best algorithm'' amongst a set of algorithms satisfying a given worst-case guarantee. }}